SAP-samples/teched2021-IIS162/exercises/ex6/README.md

 # Exercise 6 - Manage Tests

 Testing is often underestimated.
 Eventually testing keeps you out of jail.
-Let's see how SAP Cloud ALM can help to make this tasks little more pleasant.
+Let's see how SAP Cloud ALM can help to make this task a little more pleasant.

 ## Create Test Case